packit/packit.dev/content/docs/actions.md

 You can probably find yourself in a situation where some part of the packit workflow needs to be tweaked for your package.

-Packit supports actions, a way to change default implementation for a command of your choice.
-Packit is able to execute more commands.
-Each action can accept a list of commands.
-By default, the commands are executed directly and not in a shell - if you need shell, just wrap your command like this: `bash -c "my fancy $command | grep success"`.
+Packit supports actions, a way to change the default implementation for a command of your choice.
+Packit is able to execute multiple commands.
+Each action accepts a list of commands.
+By default, the commands are executed directly and not in a shell - if you need a shell, just wrap your command like this: `bash -c "my fancy $command | grep success"`.

-All the actions are also executed inside Packit-as-a-Service.
+All actions are also executed inside Packit-as-a-Service.
 The service creates a new sandbox environment where the command is run.

-Actions have a default behaviour which you can override, hooks don't have any - hooks are a way for you to perform operations after packit does a specific event, e.g. clones an upstream repo.
+Actions have a default behaviour which you can override, hooks don't have any - hooks are a way for you to perform operations following a certain packit event, e.g. cloning an upstream repo.

 Currently, these are the actions you can use: